A PAC-Bayes Analysis of Adversarial Robustness: Basics on adversarial robustness

-\section{Basics on Adversarial Robustness}
+\section{Basics on adversarial robustness}

-\subsection{General Setting}
+\subsection{General setting}

-We stand in binary classification where the input space is $\X \!\subseteq\! \mathbb{R}^d$ and the output space is $\Y\!=\!\{-1,+1\}$.
-We assume $\D$ a fixed but unknown distribution on $\XY$.
+We tackle binary classification tasks with the input space $\X{=}\mathbb{R}^d$ and the output/label space \mbox{$\Y\!=\!\{-1,+1\}$}.
+We assume that $\D$ is a fixed but unknown distribution on $\XY$.
 An example is denoted by $(x,y)\!\in\! \XY$.
-Let $\S\!=\!\{(x_i,y_i)\}_{i=1}^{m}$ be the learning sample constituted by $m$ examples {\it i.i.d.} from $\D$.
-We denote the distribution of such a \mbox{$m$-sample} by $\D^m$.
-Let $\H$ be a set of real-valued functions from $\X$ to $[-1, +1]$ called voters or hypothesis.
-Usually, given $\S$, a learner aims at finding the best hypothesis $h$ from $\H$ that commits less error as possible on unseen data from $\D$.
-In other words, one wants to find $h\!\in\! \Hcal$ that minimizes the true risk $\risk{D}{h}$ on $\D$ defined as
+Let $\S\!=\!\{(x_i,y_i)\}_{i=1}^{m}$ be the learning sample consisted of $m$ examples {\it i.i.d.} \mbox{from $\D$}; We denote the distribution of such \mbox{$m$-sample} by $\D^m$.
+Let $\H$ be a set of real-valued functions from $\X$ to $[-1, +1]$ called voters or hypotheses.
+Usually, given a learning sample $\S\!\sim\!\D^m$, a learner aims at finding the best hypothesis $h$ from $\H$ that commits as few errors as possible on unseen data \mbox{from $\D$}.
+One wants to find $h\!\in\! \Hcal$ that minimizes the true risk \mbox{$\risk{D}{h}$ on $\D$} defined as